panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ## 5. Short-circuiting: stopping on *null/undefined*

-What's interesting about optional chaining operator is that as soon as a nullish value is encountered on its left-hand side `leftHandSide?.rightHandSide`, the evaluation of the right-hand side accessors stops.
+What's interesting about the optional chaining operator is that as soon as a nullish value is encountered on its left-hand side `leftHandSide?.rightHandSide`, the evaluation of the right-hand side accessors stops.
 This is called short-circuiting.

 Let's look at an example:
 ```javascript